francisrivas/Symfony/UPGRADE-5.4.md

  * Deprecate passing an array of arrays as 1st argument to `MainConfiguration`, pass a sorted flat array of factories instead.
  * Deprecate the `always_authenticate_before_granting` option
+ * XML configured user providers and authenticators not coming from Symfony must now declare their own namespace

 Security
 --------